-Vice Adm.
-Grosklags is a native of DeKalb, Ill.
-After being designated a naval aviator in October 1983, he immediately reported to Training Squadron Three at North Whiting Field in Milton, Fla., as a T-34C flight instructor.
+Vice Admiral Paul Grosklags is a native of DeKalb, Illinois.
+After being designated a naval aviator in October 1983, he immediately reported to Training Squadron Three at North Whiting Field in Milton, Florida, as a T-34C flight instructor.

 Grosklags served operational tours with Helicopter Antisubmarine Squadrons 34 and 42, where he flew the SH-2F and SH-60B, respectively.
 Grosklags made multiple deployments with the USS John Hancock (DD 981), USS Donald B. Beary (FF 1085), USS Comte de Grasse (DD 974), and USS Leyte Gulf (CG 55).
 He later served as both executive and commanding officer of Helicopter Training Squadron Eighteen 18.